eodenyire/lfcs-manual/README.md

-# lfcs-manual
+# LFCS Manual

-resources for a gitbook manual
+Resources for a gitbook manual for the Laboratory for Formal and Computational Semantics at METU, Informatics Institute.